WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - ponder

   1. verb: think about (something) carefully, especially before making a decision or reaching a conclusion. 仔细考虑（某事），尤其是在做出决定或得出结论之前。

+- pool

+  1. noun: a small area of still water, typically one formed naturally.

+  2. verb: (of liquid) form a pool on the ground or another surface.

+     _(of liquid) form a pool on the ground or another surface._

+  3. noun: a shared supply of vehicles or resources to be drawn on when needed.

+     _"a car pool"_

+  4. noun: a game played on a small billiard table using two sets of seven coloured and numbered balls together with one black ball and a white cue ball, with the aim of pocketing all one's own balls and then the black.

+  5. noun: a group of contestants who compete against each other in a tournament for the right to advance to the next round.

+     _"the sides in Pool A"_

+  6. noun: an arrangement, illegal in many countries, between competing parties to fix prices or rates and share business in order to eliminate competition.

+     _"pool arrangements by the competing networks reduce individual costs"_

+  7. verb: (of two or more people or organizations) put (money or other assets) into a common fund.

+     _"they entered a contract to pool any gains and invest them profitably"_

 - populate